nk7608/100xFtw/README.md

-## Grinding Grinding JS to Become a 100x Dev 🚀
+## Grinding to Become a 100x Dev 🚀

 Hey!
 I’m currently grinding JavaScript and building projects as part of Harkirat’s Cohort3 at 100xDevs.
 This repo has my assignments and code from the course — I’ll keep updating it with deployed projects and more as I go.